FDio/vpp/docs/gettingstarted/index.rst

 ######################

 The Getting Started Guide is comprised of several different sections; a User section that describes a basic installation and configuration of VPP (either manually or using a config utility),  another install for Developers, which contains additional code that provides tools that are used in a development environment.

-The Users section covers basic VPP installation and configuration operations; this section covers the following areas:
+This section covers the following:

+* Describes how to manually install VPP Binaries on different OS platforms (Ubuntu, Centos, openSUSE) and then how to configure and use VPP.
 * Describes the different types of VPP packages, which are used in both basic and developer installs.
-* Describes how to manually install VPP Binaries on different OS platforms (Ubuntu, Centos, openSUSE) and then how to configure and use VPP.
+* A VPP tutorial which is a great way to learn VPP basics.

+The Users section covers configuration operations; this

+* How to configure and Run VPP manually.
-* Explains how to use the Configuration Utility to install, and then configure VPP.
+* How to use the Configuration Utility to install, and then configure VPP.

 The Developers section covers the following areas: